 As self-prepared and program-generated wills are often ineffective, you can have confidence that your estate plan’s objectives will be accomplished with our Firm’s attorney-prepared wills.
-Our goal as your Atlanta wills lawyer will be to make the process easier and educate you (the client) in a plainspoken manner.
+Our goal as your wills and estates attorney in Atlanta will be to make the process easier and educate you (the client) in a plainspoken manner.

 We have over 10 years of experience in our field and use a team of specialists to make sure that you get the best possible result.

 What type of will do you need for your estate?

 The Meyring law Firm will help you with a simple will or a complex will with testamentary trusts and special provisions that address each individual client’s planning goals.
 When life insurance benefits are directed to the estate, a “complex” will with a testamentary trust may provide for the support, education, and health care of minor children for years after the will is probated.

 Wills can be created for the following purposes: